ArturAssisComp/ctest/README.md

 # Description

-This repository contains a library that can be used to unittest C code.
+This repository contains a library that can be used to implement unit tests for C code.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>